 This area of Portneuf pottery is varied and unmarked.
 There are some wares that have been identified by Henry E. Kelly in his book “Spongeware 1835-1935“, a must read for Portneuf and spongeware collectors. (*3) Animals on Scottish wares include: cows, cats, horses, tigers, lizards, pigs and elephants.
 The most commonly found in Canada are deers and cows.

 Birds, Butterflies and Roosters

 Birds were used universally.
-Cockerels were popular in France but hand painted cockerel plates became a standard product of Llanelly.
+Cockerels were popular in France but hand painted cockerel plates became a standard product of Llanelly (Wales).

 Floral and Foliage Motifs

-Floral and foliage motifs are also universal themes, many of which were unmarked and cannot be easily attributed to one country, although the Portneuf versions seen here are probably from either Scotland or England.
+Floral and foliage motifs are also universal themes, many of which were unmarked and cannot be easily attributed to one country, although the Portneuf versions seen here are probably from either Scotland, Wales or England.